rahulgadre/rgg-backup-blogsite/_posts/2021-06-12-bastion-private-instances-aws.md

 Note:  Ensure to enter the entire public key generated in step 2 in place of PublicKeypair in the script above , the public key starts with ssh-rsa.
 Also, be sure to set the right username (ec2-user/centos) in the script above depending upon the OS of your private instance.

+The aforementioned userdata script was added in the blog by referring to this [article](https://aws.amazon.com/premiumsupport/knowledge-center/user-data-replace-key-pair-ec2/)

 Once the above userdata script has been added, start the private instance and then access the private instance from the bastion host using the following command:

 ```